thisisobate/kyverno-website/src/content/docs/policies/pod-security-cel/baseline/disallow-selinux/disallow-selinux.md

 ---
-title: "Disallow SELinux in CEL expressions"
+title: 'Disallow SELinux in CEL expressions'
 category: Pod Security Standards (Baseline) in CEL
 version: 1.11.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   SELinux options can be used to escalate privileges and should not be allowed.
 This policy ensures that the `seLinuxOptions` field is undefined.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//pod-security-cel/baseline/disallow-selinux/disallow-selinux.yaml" target="-blank">/pod-security-cel/baseline/disallow-selinux/disallow-selinux.yaml</a>

 ```yaml